kailash-manasarovar/statement/docs/timeline/2021/december.md

 - I had been doing a lot of apartment searches since August and had found nothing at all.
 - On December 8th, however, a very significant day for me spiritually (the Feast of the Immaculate Conception), while I was in Dénia, an apartment came up for rent which was perfect; too good to be true even.
 - Carrer Furs 15, Bloque 1 Escalera 2 Piso 3 Apartamento 17, Dénia 03700 Alicante.
-- I contacted the landlady, Beatriz Garcia Morales, and signed the agreement.
+- I contacted the landlady, Beatriz Garcia Morales, viewed the property and signed the agreement.
 - Beatriz and her husband run a local architects company: [QB arquitectos](https://qbarquitectos.com/).
 - The landlady, Beatriz, was angry with me, and disagreeable.
-- I told her I'd be one day interested in her building me a beautiful house on the Montgo and she looked at me like I was insane.
+- I told her I'd one day be interested in her building me a beautiful house on the Montgo and she looked at me like I was insane.
 - I thought: *what a weird woman*.
 - She barked at me when I said; *I hope I'm not going to regret this*, as I signed the lease, having reservations based on her demeanor.
-- Hackers mentioned her grumpy demeanor online to me over the summer in 2024 in a, as usual, derogatory manner.
+- Hackers mentioned her grumpy demeanor online to me over the summer in 2024 in an, as usual, derogatory manner.
 - Was she angry about having to essentially be involved in murdering a woman?
 Had it happened before in her apartment?
 What happened to the previous tenant, the nurse from Dénia hospital she was constantly talking about?
 Are all the properties her company is involved with fitted with high-res spy-cam systems streaming directly onto porn-networks?
 - I signed the [rental contract](../../content/documents/contracto/rental-contract.pdf) and moved in on December 15th.